 By the time spring rolls around, kids are ready for a break.
 They want to get outdoors and explore and are ready for summer break already.

-Spring is a wonderful time to explore seed science, outdoor science, animal science, and a lot more!
+Spring is a wonderful time to explore seed science, outdoor science, animal science, insects, and a lot more!

 We studied the structure of the wings and read about the diet, life cycle, and migration patterns.